-The Image Edge Enhancement core has two reset source: the ARESETn pin (hardware reset), and the software reset option provided via the AXI4-Lite control interface (when present).
+The Image Edge Enhancement core has two reset source: the ARESETn pin (hardware reset), and the software reset option provided through the AXI4-Lite control interface (when present).

-CAUTION!
-ARESETn is not synchronized internally to AXI4-Stream frame processing.
-Therefore, de-asserting ARESETn while a frame is being process leads to image tearing.
+IMPORTANT: ARESETn is not synchronized internally to AXI4-Stream frame processing.
+De-asserting ARESETn while a frame is being process leads to image tearing.

 The external reset pulse needs to be held for 32 ACLK cycles to reset the core.
-The ARESETn signal will only reset the AXI4-Stream interfaces.
-The AXI4-Lite interface is unaffected by the

-ARESETn signal to allow the video processing core to be reset without halting the AXI4-Lite interface.
+The ARESETN signal only resets the AXI4-Stream interfaces.
+The AXI4-Lite interface is unaffected by the ARESETN signal to allow the video processing core to be reset without halting the AXI4-Lite interface.

-IMPORTANT: When resetting a system with multiple-clocks and corresponding reset signals, the reset generator must ensure that all reset signals are asserted/de-asserted long enough for all interfaces and clock-domains in all IP cores to correctly reinitialize.
+IMPORTANT: When a system with multiple-clocks and corresponding reset signals are being reset, the reset generator has to ensure all signals are asserted/de-asserted long enough so that all interfaces and clock-domains are correctly reinitialized.